BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 During his high school years at Mount Carmel, he was a member of the choir and theater, as well as performing frequently as vocals with “MC Jazz”, the school’s band.
 A couple of his outstanding MCHS performances include It’s Only a Paper Moon along with MC Jazz, and Frederic in The Pirates of Penzance.

-Adam Lambert followed the Jewish religion of his mother and as such, he has performed in Jewish events using Hebrew cultural memoirs.
+Adam Lambert followed the Jewish religion of his mother and as such, he had done incredible performances in Jewish events using Hebrew cultural memoirs.
 During the 2005 concert as a tribute to assassinated Prime Minister of Israel, Yitzhak Rabin, he sang Jewish songs like “Shir LaShalom”.
 Lambert has also performed on the stage during the Jewish holiday called Yom Kippur, and he attended the Temple of Arts in San Diego.

 Adam Lambert’s Singing Career Achievements